Texas attorney general indicted by grand jury on fraud charges: reports

 The newspaper named Kent A. Schaffer, one of the two special prosecutors handling the case, as one of its sources.

-Schaffer and the other special prosecutor on the case, Brian Wice, declined to confirm the report when reached by Reuters, instead releasing a statement only that they were committed to seeing that justice was done.
+Schaffer and the other special prosecutor on the case, Brian Wice, declined to confirm the report when reached by Reuters, instead releasing a statement that only said they were committed to seeing that justice was done.

+Paxton's attorney said the judge in the case had asked both parties not to comment publicly and "we are honoring the judge's instructions."

 The grand jury has been asked to determine whether there was enough evidence to indict Paxton, who came to office this year with strong Tea Party support, on first-degree felony charges.